-After responding to a tweet by Liberty Hangout regarding a criticism of open border with a post here, I was directed to an article by Justin Modlow explaining their view on how borders should be handled.
-Modlow advocates privatizing the borders as the true libertarian position, which I do not disagree with, but the first part of his piece argues why open borders is not a libertarian solution.
-I do concede that there are some ways of framing positions on open borders that run into problems with adhering to the ideals of libertarianism, but Modlow largely does not make these points.
+After responding to a tweet by Liberty Hangout regarding a criticism of open border with a post here, I was directed to an article by Justin Moldow explaining their view on how borders should be handled.
+Moldow advocates privatizing the borders as the true libertarian position, which I do not disagree with, but the first part of his piece argues why open borders is not a libertarian solution.
+I do concede that there are some ways of framing positions on open borders that run into problems with adhering to the ideals of libertarianism, but Moldow largely does not make these points.

-It is important to remember that Modlow is not arguing in favor of any interference by the government when he makes his cases against open borders.
+It is important to remember that Moldow is not arguing in favor of any interference by the government when he makes his cases against open borders.
 He is simply arguing that open borders is not a proper libertarian position.
 It is also important to note that because someone may argue in favor of open borders, i.e. no government control of the movement of people, it does not mean that the person does not have a position that allows for the control of the movement of people through respect for private property rights.

 Let us begin my critique:

 The gut reaction from every libertarian is that free markets require the free movement of goods and labor.
 This statement is entirely true, however open borders are not a market solution, but are rather a government solution.
 When the state opens up its borders for anyone to cross through, markets are in fact destined to be distorted, because people who may not have otherwise traveled to the United States under market circumstances will now be tempted to do so.

 If the government tasks itself with function X, but it does not perform function X, how does its inaction qualify as a government solution?
 Would Moldow say the same if the government stopped collecting taxes or if it stopped regulating industry?
 The markets would get “distorted” (prices would tend towards a more natural equilibrium point) if those happened as well.
 The real market distortion is the fact that there are closed borders.
 Market distortions, which I will define as changes that occur because of an uninvited, coercive third party, are due to government action, not government inaction.